PowerShell/PowerShellEditorServices/README.md

 ## PowerShell Language Server Protocol clients using PowerShell Editor Services

-The functionality in PSES is already available in the following editor extensions:
+The functionality in PowerShell Editor Services is already available in the following editor extensions:

 - [The VSCode PowerShell extension](https://github.com/PowerShell/vscode-powershell), also available in Azure Data Studio
 - [coc-powershell](https://github.com/yatli/coc-powershell), a vim/neovim PowerShell plugin